Quickly generate a simple annual statement in your account

 When you are ready to send your email, navigate to the email’s fourth step and click the Queue email for delivery button:

 This is the merge field you can use to pull the gift table into your mailing and email:

 This merge field is included in the default content for the mailing and for the email.
 You can leave it in place when you add your organization’s content, or you can replace or delete it.
 If you delete it accidentally, you can easily add it back by either typing it into your MS Word document or clicking the merge field so that it is inserted into your letter content or email in your Letter Content or Email Content pane.

-The default view of the gift table has three columns.
+The default view of the gift table has two columns.
 You have the option to add additional columns for gift campaign, fund, appeal, event, category, or payment type, which you can add by clicking the relevant checkboxes to the right.

 In your mailing, if you’re using an MS Word document for your content:

 In your mailing, if you’re using a simple LGL letter: